-I may be a radiographer technician by day and a father of three by night, but in every breath I take and in every book I read and knowledge I spread, I am a political scientist.
-Since the young age of 14 I fell in love with political science, and in some ways over the last 21 years, it consumed me to a point of no return.
-Maybe it was the lack of its acceptance in Syria and Jordan or perhaps it was the secrecy of learning about democracy and politics from the darkness of my room, hidden from the outside world.
-Regardless the reason, I learned to live a practical life working towards an occupation that would be considered a real job with a real wage, raising and providing for a family, and ultimately following the path I, as many young men in my situation, are expected to lead.
-My name is Zahar, I am a 35-year-old Syrian refugee who fled to Jordan in 1987, and after a brief return to Syria for three years in my late teens, eventually made my way to Germany.
-I have been in Germany for XX years, and in these years many things have happened, and many things have not.
+“I may be a radiographer technician by day and a father of three by night (or vice versa), but in every breath I take and in every book I read and knowledge I spread, I am a political scientist!
+I fell in love with political science at the young age of 14, and in some ways over the last 21 years, it has consumed me to a point of no return.
+Maybe it was the lack of its acceptance in Syria and Jordan, or perhaps it was the secrecy of learning about democracy and and politics from the darkness of my room, hidden from the outside world.
+Regardless the reason, I learned to live a practical life working towards an occupation that would be considered a real job with a real wage, raising and providing for a family, and ultimately following the path that I, along with many of the other young men who are in my situation, are expected to lead.
+My name is Zahar Talab, I am a 35-year-old Syrian refugee who fled to Jordan as a child with my family in 1987.
+After a brief return to Syria for three years in my late teens, I eventually made my way to Jordan.
+I have been in Jordan since 2004, and in these years many things have happened, and many things have not.

-I want to share my secret lifelong knowledge with the world, and teach places like Syria and Lebanon (who need it most!) the importance of understanding societies, democracies and political science.
+I want to share my important and rare lifelong knowledge with the world, and teach places like Syria and Lebanon (who need it most!) the importance of understanding societies, democracies and political science.
 I could go on and on about the role of political science and the power of understanding society in order to re-stabilize a broken state, but I will spare you in attempts not to jump overboard.
 For me, talking about politics is like taking the first bite of your favorite food…once I get started, I just can’t stop!
-Back in Jordan, the prospect of continuing my education, let alone in something as ludicrous as political science, seemed impossible.
-This is one of the false stereotypes of the Arab world – the idea that working towards a master or PhD will only allow you to be smart about that specific field and that you will lose all other knowledge.
+Back in Jordan, the prospect of continuing my education, let alone in something considered as ludicrous as political science, seemed impossible.
+This is one of the false stereotypes of the Arab world – the idea that working towards a master or PhD will only allow you to be smart about that specific field and that you will lose all other knowledge!
 It doesn’t make sense, and maybe there is some legend that keeps people thinking this way, but for me, going to university and continuing your education (the longer the better!) is the best option for just about anyone and everyone.
-The more knowledge we have about the world we live in, the more we can contribute to our society and the better we can be as people.
+The more knowledge we have about the world we live in, the more we can contribute to our society and the better we can become as people.

 Interview by Flora Roenneberg #Education4Integration campaign, sponsored by H&M Foundation